 Prophylaxis and/or treatment with potent antiemetic agents is indicated.

-Dehydration, paralytic ileus, intestinal obstruction, hypokalemia, metabolic acidosis and renal impairment may be caused by severe diarrhea/emesis particularly when combining oxaliplatin with 5-fluorouracil (see section 4.4 Special Warnings and Precautions for Use).
+Dehydration, paralytic ileus, intestinal obstruction, hypokalaemia, metabolic acidosis and renal impairment may be caused by severe diarrhoea/emesis particularly when combining oxaliplatin with 5-fluorouracil (5-FU) (see section 4.4).